nyurik/automotive_diag/README.md

 }
 ```

-Additionally, support [KWP2000](https://en.wikipedia.org/wiki/Keyword_Protocol_2000) and [OBD2](https://en.wikipedia.org/wiki/On-board_diagnostics) protocols.
+Additionally, support [KWP2000](https://en.wikipedia.org/wiki/Keyword_Protocol_2000) and [OBD-II](https://en.wikipedia.org/wiki/On-board_diagnostics) protocols.

 ## Credits
 The code was forked from the amazing [rnd-ash/ecu_diagnostics](https://github.com/rnd-ash/ecu_diagnostics) project.
 The code was forked from the last MIT-versioned code before the MIT to GPL license migration.
+Initially, this code was developed as a deprecated [auto_uds](https://crates.io/crates/auto_uds) crate.